 NATO Warns Both Sides in Kosovo

-LONDON (AP) _ Backed by a stiff NATO warning of possible military action, the Clinton administration and its allies today called for a negotiated settlement by mid-February to end the violence in Kosovo.
+LONDON (AP) _ Backed by a stiff NATO warning of possible military action, the Clinton administration and its allies are intensifying efforts for a political settlement to end the violence in Kosovo.

 Meantime, in Yugoslavia today, police clashed with ethnic Albanian rebels in a village near the Albanian border, killing 20 guerrillas, Serb sources said.
 One policeman was also reported killed in the village of Rogovo.

-``NATO stands ready to act and rules out no option,″ Secretary General Javier Solana said Thursday in Brussels, Belgium. ``We are ready to act if necessary.
+``NATO stands ready to act and rules out no option,″ Secretary General Javier Solana said in Brussels.
+He made clear that those options included a military one.

-The U.S. plan being presented to the Contact Group on the former Yugoslavia would require Milosevic to negotiate terms of self-rule with ethnic Albanian leaders, withdraw troops and special police units from Kosovo, and permit the war crimes investigation.
+The U.S. plan being presented to the Contact Group on the former Yugoslavia would require Milosevic to negotiate terms of self-rule with ethnic Albanian leaders, withdraw troops and special police units from Kosovo, and permit war crimes investigators to look into the massacre at Racak two weeks ago.

 The American formula provides for the two sides to set aside the independence issue for three years.
 The parties then could resume discussions on the province’s long-term future.